Skip to main content

 Between 2018 and 2020, the previous ‘Westport Taskforce’ looked at 25 different locations between Fremantle, Cockburn Sound and Bunbury for the new container port.
 This led to the Kwinana Industrial Area as the best location for a new port, serviced by an upgraded Anketell Road.

-In 2021, a range of additional studies on operational and sustainability needs, Westport identified a long-list of 7 port design options.
+In 2021, after undertaking a range of additional studies on operational and sustainability needs, Westport identified a long-list of 7 port design options.

 This long-list was narrowed to a short-list of 3 options using a multi-criteria analysis (MCA) process.
 The MCA considered environmental impacts, long-term sustainability, efficiency of the supply chain and port, and financial value.
 Assessment criteria used in the MCA were based on Westport’s goals and subgoals, with scoring criteria and measures.